 Showing posts with label Book Reviews.
 Show all posts

-Today, I have a crime thriller to share in our book review spotlight.
-Crime thrillers and suspense novels always find their way onto my reading list.
-Recently, I had the opportunity to read and review Renewals by Gregory F. DeLaurier.
-Learn about the novel and author, read my thoughts on the book and be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.
+This morning, I have a science fiction, political thriller to share!
+Learn about Taming the Perilous Skies, read my thoughts on the book, learn about the author & be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.

 Many of our posts contain affiliate links.